 Founded in 1838 as a medical college, Virginia Commonwealth University now stands as a top public academic institution, offering more than 100 degree programs.
 The school’s catalog includes an online master of education in sport leadership that blends theoretical study with relevant field experiences.
 Through a 36-credit interdisciplinary curriculum, students learn how to develop amateur and professional athletes and manage sports programs.

-Degree candidates take required courses that include research methods, leadership models, and marketing for sport administrators.
-Compared to many other online master’s programs in sports management, students at VCU have a greater deal of control over what advanced courses they take; half of the curriculum consists of electives, which students choose under the advisement of faculty.
+Online sports management masters degree candidates take required courses that include research methods, leadership models, and marketing for sport administrators.
+Compared to many other online master’s programs in sports management, students at VCU have a greater deal of control over what advanced courses they take.
+Half of the curriculum consists of electives, which students choose under the advisement of faculty.
 This enables participants to tailor their degree plans to match their career goals.
 For example, students who want to pursue work as trainers can take classes in field instruction and collegiate coaching.
 VCU’s program does not require a capstone experience, but students can access institutional support to complete research projects, independent study, and internships/externships.
 Although the program is largely asynchronous, some courses do necessitate live participation through video conferencing.

 VCU offers three entry dates each year with application deadlines in April, November, and March.
 Application materials include GRE/GMAT scores, three letters of recommendation, and a regionally accredited bachelor’s degree earned with a minimum 3.0 GPA.